Large time limit and local L^2-index theorems for families: Setup

-\begin{dfn} Let~$(\widetilde E,\G)\to B$ be a family of normal coverings of~$p\colon E\to B$, and let~$\cA\to B$ be a locally trivial family of von Neumann algebras over~$B$ with discrete structure group.
+\begin{dfn} A {\em family of normal coverings\/}~$(\widetilde E,\G)\to B$ of~$p\colon E\to B$ consists of a bundle of discrete groups~$\Gamma\to B$ and a covering~$\pi\colon\widetilde E\to E$ such that~$\pi_b\colon\widetilde E_b\to E_b$ is a normal covering with group of covering transformations~$\Gamma_b$ for all~$b\in B$ in a continuous way. \end{dfn} \begin{ex} A typical non-trivial example for this situation arises from a flat vector bundle $\tilde E\to B$ with structure group $\SL_n(\mathbb{Z})$.
+Any such a flat vector bundle is associated to a principal $\SL_n(\mathbb{Z})$-bundle $P\to B$.
+The action of $\SL_n(\mathbb{Z})$ on $\mathbb{Z}^n$ by group automorphisms also gives rise to an associated non-trivial bundle of groups $\Gamma\to B$ with fibers isomorphic (in a non-canonical way) to $\mathbb{Z}^n$.
+The fibers of $\Gamma$ act in a canonical way on the fibers of $\tilde E$ by deck transformations.
+The fiberwise quotient produces a (in this case flat) bundle of tori, the one associated in the canonical way to $P$. \end{ex} \begin{dfn} Let~$(\widetilde E,\G)\to B$ be a family of normal coverings of~$p\colon E\to B$, and let~$\cA\to B$ be a locally trivial family of von Neumann algebras over~$B$ with discrete structure group.
 A {\em family of Hilbertian $\G$-$\cA$-bimodules\/} is a locally trivial family of Hilbertian spaces~$M\to B$ with discrete structure group such that~$M_b$ is a Hilbertian $\G_b$-$\cA_b$-bimodule for all~$b\in B$ in a continuous way.
-We say that~$M$ is a {\em family of finitely-generated Hilbertian $\G$-$\cA$-bimodules\/} if~$M_b$ is a finitely generated Hilbertian $\cA$-module for all~$b\in B$. \end{dfn}
+We say that~$M$ is a {\em family of finitely generated Hilbertian $\G$-$\cA$-bimodules\/} if~$M_b$ is a finitely generated Hilbertian $\cA$-module for all~$b\in B$. \end{dfn}

 In both definitions, ``in a continuous way'' means that over $B$ we have local trivialisations of all the structure, including $\G_b\to \Diffeo (E_b)$.
 For such actions, we will henceforth simply write ``$\G$-actions'' and ``$\cA$-actions'' unless this could cause confusion.
 Because we have fixed discrete structure groups, both~$\cA\to B$ and~$M\to B$ are equipped with natural flat connections.